 EDO Qld investigations recently uncovered that Adani Mining Pty Ltd submitted false documents to government for the environmental approval for the Carmichael Coal Mine in March this year, but no action was taken until EDO Qld and its client, Coast and Country, made the government aware of the issue.
 The matter is only now being investigated months later.

-Through our investigations we have also uncovered that, despite objections from local farmers, New Hope has commenced mining an area near the town of Acland which it has twice been denied approval for.
+Through our investigations we have also uncovered that, despite objections from local farmers, New Hope has commenced mining an area near the town of Acland without valid approvals.
 The land around Acland is among the best 1.5% of Agricultural land in Queensland.

 Further, just last week we saw an expose by ABC of the failure to enforce laws designed to protect our Great Barrier Reef from water quality impacts upstream, specifically fertiliser run-off from local farmers in three “priority catchment” areas.